 Philanthropy is personal to each of us; it reflects our desire to positively impact the welfare of others through contributions of our resources.
 Have you ever considered Meals on Wheels as part of your Planned Giving?
 If you have, thank you.
 If you haven’t, we hope you will.

 Planned giving does not have to be complicated or difficult.
-Planned giving is the process of making a commitment to a charitable organization and making arrangements for contributions in the present or the future.
+Planned giving is the process of making a commitment to a charitable organization and planning for contributions in the present or the future.
 Most frequently this is part of one’s financial or estate planning.

 Bequest: One of the most popular planned giving vehicles is a bequest.
 This is a gift that will continue your legacy of supporting members of the community and is designated in your will or through your trust.
 These gifts come in many forms that may include personal property, retirement accounts, securities, and/or life insurance

 Retirement Account Beneficiary: By designating Meals on Wheels Shaker Heights as your beneficiary, retirement account funds including IRA’s and company plans may be transferred to a charity at the time of one’s death.
-If you are 701⁄2 years old or older, you can satisfy part or all of your required minimum distribution requirement by donating directly from your IRA.
+Also, if you are 70 1⁄2 years old or older, you can satisfy part or all of your yearly minimum distribution requirement by having funds donated directly to Meals on Wheels Shaker Heights from your IRA.

 Donor-Advised Funds: Donor-advised funds are a charitable investment account with the sole purpose of supporting charitable organizations of your choice.
 When you contribute cash, securities or other assets to a donor-advised fund, you may be eligible to take an immediate tax deduction.
 Funds can be invested for tax-free growth, and you can recommend grants to virtually any IRS-qualified public charity like Meals on Wheels Shaker Heights.